kolk/ConfnetPointerGenerator/README.md

-# Full length Answer Generation from Spoken Questions
+# Hierarchical pointer-generator on Confusion Network: Natural Answer Generation from Speech
-# Based on OpenNMT-py: Open-Source Neural Machine Translation

-Code base for paper.The dataset is contained in data directory. train.ques, train.ans, train.tgt contains data triplet (question, factoid answer, target full length answer) in each line respectively.

-The codebase is built over [OpenNMT](https://github.com/OpenNMT/OpenNMT)
+Code base for paper Hierarchical pointer-generator on Confusion Network: Natural AnswerGeneration from Speech.

 ## Requirements
 All dependencies can be installed via: